AJarombek/global-aws-infrastructure/jenkins/README.md

 ### Overview

 The infrastructure defined in this directory relates to the Jenkins server running in the resources VPC.
+The AMI used by the Jenkins server is baked with Packer and an Ansible playbook.
+An EFS is mounted to maintain the JENKINS_HOME directory across EC2 instances.

 ### Files